A Chiastic Reconfiguration Of Joel

 The giant army that gathers ("winepress is full") is destroyed ("grapes are trampled") and the site of the battlefield is littered with bodies ("vats overflow") as punishment for the great evil it has done on earth during its reign.
 This same metaphor for this event is also used in other passages about this event (see Rev. 14:19-20, 19:15, Isaiah 63:1-6).

-Subunit A2: God instigates the Beast army to attack the New Israel (3:14-17)
+Subunit A2: God prepares to punish the Beast army (3:14-16a)

 Chapter 3 14a Multitudes, multitudes in the valley of decision!